 The BLAST plugin enables you to BLAST a sequence against any of the genomes in the database, displaying a table of matches and extracting matching sequences.

-The function can be accessed by selecting the ‘BLAST’ link on the Analysis section of the main contents page.
+The function can be accessed by selecting the ‘Analysis’ section on the main contents page.

 Alternatively,it can be accessed following a query by clicking the ‘BLAST’ button in the Analysis list at the bottom of the results table.
 Please note that the list of functions here may vary depending on the setup of the database.

-Select the isolate records to analyse - these will be pre-selected if you accessed the plugin following a query.
+Select the isolate records to analyse (on large databases you will need to enter a list of ids).
+These will be pre-selected if you accessed the plugin following a query.
 Paste in a sequence to query - this be either a DNA or peptide sequence.

 A table of BLAST results will be displayed.

 Clicking any of the ‘extract’ buttons to display the matched sequence.